CLASS-SZ/class_sz/README.rst

 ==============================================
  Cosmic Linear Anisotropy Solving System

- with thermal Sunyaev Zeldovich power spectrum computation

- and other halo model observables
+ with fast and accurate halo model computations

-In addition to SZ power spectrum, class_sz can compute cross and auto power spectra for other tracers in the halo model (currently being developped: kSZ, galaxy, ISW, lensing and CIB).
+In addition to SZ power spectrum, class_sz can compute cross and auto power spectra for other tracers in the halo model (kSZ, galaxy, ISW, lensing and CIB).

+It has several mass function implemented, with several possible halo mass definitions and concentration-mass relations.
+For galaxy clustering and lensing, class_sz has an implementation of HOD based on the one used by the DES collaboration.

+The code is close to be as fast as it can get, with full parallelization.

+Since it is based on Lesgourgues's class code, the halo model (essentially based on distances and matter clustering) is always consistent with the cosmological model.

 **Take a look at the notebook to see what class_sz can do:**